-Baseline Territory: PG&E’s service territory is divided into Climate Zones or “baseline territories.”
-The average amount of energy used by customers within each baseline territory is used by the California Public Utlity Commission (CPUC) to set the amount of energy that is billed at Tier 1 gas and electric prices.
+Baseline territory: PG&E’s service territory is divided into Climate Zones or “baseline territories.”
+The average amount of energy used by customers within each baseline territory is used by the California Public Utilities Commission (CPUC) to set the amount of energy that is billed at Tier 1 gas and electric prices.

 Bundled service customer: Full-service customers who purchase both energy delivery services and energy generation from PG&E. This is in contrast to customers who purchase energy from a third-party Energy Service Provider, and pay PG&E for transmission and distribution costs.

-Competition Transition Charges (CTC): The charge for legacy electricity contracts, signed prior to 1998, that are in excess of a California Public Utlity Commission - approved market price benchmark.
+Competition transition charges (CTC): The charge for legacy electricity contracts, signed prior to 1998, that are in excess of a California Public Utilities Commission-approved market price benchmark.

 Customer charge: Customers on certain rate plans are charged a fixed fee for service, regardless of the amount of energy consumed, as well as charges based on usage.

 Demand charge: Many non-residential rates include a demand charge.
 Demand is a measurement of the highest usage of electricity in any single fifteen (or sometimes five) minute period during a monthly billing cycle.
 Demand is measured in kilowatts (or kW).
 High demand is usually associated with equipment start-up.
 By spreading equipment start-ups over a longer period of time, you may be able to lower demand and reduce your demand charges.

 Distribution charge: A charge for the lower-voltage system of power lines, poles, substations and transformers directly connecting PG&E’s distribution lines to homes and businesses.